When History Repeats Itself

 I think the internet has only made it easier for my generation to have eating disorders.
 It's easy to Google anorexia tips and find forums where people encourage this type of behavior.
 There’s not enough web regulation to permanently get these websites off of the internet.
 I’m a little afraid for girls as young as nine who are starting to notice things like dieting and body image, who also have parents who praise beauty above talent or intelligence.
 Then, on top of everything, the media idolizes sexualized images of photo-shopped women.
 I'm afraid for my cousin, and I just wish her mom could open her eyes and see what she’s doing.

-More articles in WMC FBomb by Category: Body image and body standards, Environment, Feminism, Media
+More articles by Category: Body image and body standards, Environment, Feminism, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Gender bias, Discrimination, Social media, Identity, News
+More articles by Tag: Activism and advocacy, Gender bias, Discrimination, Social media, Identity, News